SaptakChaudhuri/Amazon-Clone/README.md

 # Amazon-Clone
-This is clone of the website Amazon.com created with the help of HTML and CSS
+This is a simple clone of the website Amazon.com created with the help of HTML and CSS